Last Updated: March 28, 2026

 The exam is typically in May.
 Check our AP Test Dates 2026 page for the exact date.

-Want to start improving your AP Calculus BC score?
+Ready to improve your AP Calculus BC score?